 Netscape Navigator was the first real browser that I could use the term "browser" with.

-, most of this time period was in college at Kutztown University where I needed to enlist in the Army to afford to attend (GI Bill) and entered into the Army after one semester of college.
-I was only part time after basic training and was able to attend college and have some of it paid for by the Army while I worked one weekend a month for them and two days a week at a shipping company (Pit-Ohio), working on the docks loading freight, all to pay for college.
+During the same period, I became interested in other Adobe Products such as Flash, Photoshop, and Illustrator.
+I can remember back to Photoshop Version 3.0, most of this time period was in college at Kutztown University where I needed to enlist in the Army to afford to attend (GI Bill) and entered into the Army after one semester of college.
+I was only part-time after basic training and was able to attend college and have some of it paid for by the Army while I worked one weekend a month for them and two days a week at a shipping company (Pit-Ohio), working on the docks loading freight, all to pay for college.

-I some how also managed to wrestle and play rugby in college.
+I somehow also managed to wrestle and play rugby in college.
 I, at one point, would leave wrestling practice and go directly to rugby practice in the same day.
-In the end I would graduate with a dual major in Marketing and Management and not to far after college I would be honorably discharged from the Army as a specialist (E-4) in automated logistics, or basically the computer guy, in the rear with the gear.
+In the end I would graduate with a dual major in Marketing and Management and not too far after college I would be honorably discharged from the Army as a specialist (E-4) in automated logistics, or basically the computer guy, in the rear with the gear.

-Enter corporate america.
-I had been applying all over the place for finace jobs in Philadelphia, PA.
+Enter corporate America.
+I had been applying all over the place for finance jobs in Philadelphia, PA.
 I had one lined up but the commute was going to be about 2 hours per day and didn't end up working out.
 I remember my last interview before I had enough of it.
-I interviewed at an insurance company and aboout 75% of the interview was how comfortable I was selling to freinds an family, I almost took the job but right before I accepted I said, nope I can not do this.
+I interviewed at an insurance company and about 75% of the interview was how comfortable I was selling to friends an family, I almost took the job but right before I accepted I said, nope I can not do this.

-I said enough is a enough and I opened a news paper went to the job page and looked for computer jobs, and found one for tech support.
+I said enough is enough and I opened a newspaper went to the job page and looked for computer jobs, and found one for tech support.
 I applied at NuNet in Bethlehem, PA and got a quick interview.
-To my surprise, I learned in the interview they were looking for another sales guy and they said "you have a college degree, you mine as well use it".
+To my surprise, I learned in the interview they were looking for another sales guy and they said: "you have a college degree, you mine as well use it".
 Finding out how much more it paid, I said yes.